Sustainable Farming

 Solar Panels

-Between 2008 and 2013, solar energy was harnessed by the farm with the installation of solar hot water and solar electric panels on several barn roofs.
-When the sun shines brightly, the panels can produce enough electricity for 250 homes!
+Solar energy was harnessed by the farm with the installation of solar hot water and solar electric panels on several barn roofs.
+When the sun shines brightly, the panels can produce enough electricity for roughly 500 homes!